February 25, 2025

 These thoughts flood my mind as I spend the morning in Kibera, supposedly “Africa’s largest slum.”
 I am here, physically present, yet my mind is elsewhere.
 My senses are overwhelmed.
 Too many emotions to even name them.
 The air is thick with the scent of burning charcoal, the rhythm of life like a trance-inducing sound, all around me.
 I am trying to take it all in.
 My eyes take everything in, and my brain is ordering me to “capture it” - not with my eyes but with my camera.

 I am a photographer, am I not?
 I am supposed to capture what I see, to bear witness, to document.
-The kindness, the vulnerability, the unimaginable strength before me creates a time warp—an almost out-of-body experience.
-But I am also aware of the weight of my lens.
-I know that, in the wrong hands, a photograph can strip a moment of its dignity just as easily as it can immortalize it.
+The kindness, the vulnerability, the unimaginable strength before me creates a time warp, an almost out-of-body experience.
+But I am too aware of the weight of my lens.
+I

 “The camera makes everyone a tourist in other people’s reality, and eventually in one’s own”, Susan Sontag wrote.
 I do not want to be a tourist here.
 I do not want to turn this reality into a spectacle, nor do I want to retreat into the convenient distance that photography can create.
 How do you tell the stories your eyes have witnessed without falling into the trap of the white colonizer?